MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Set-ADUser.md

 Specifies values to add to an object property.
 Use this parameter to add one or more values to a property that cannot be modified using a cmdlet parameter.
 To modify an object property, you must use the LDAP display name.
 You can specify multiple values to a property by specifying a comma-separated list of values and more than one property by separating them using a semicolon.
-If any of the properties has null or empty value the cmdlet will fail.
+If any of the properties have a null or empty value the cmdlet will return an error.
 The format for this parameter is:

 `-Add @{Attribute1LDAPDisplayName=value1, value2, ...;   Attribute2LDAPDisplayName=value1, value2, ...; AttributeNLDAPDisplayName=value1, value2, ...}`